What is anxiety?

 The National Health Service in the UK defines Generalized Anxiety Disorder as:

-‘People with GAD feel anxious most days and often struggle to remember the last time they felt relaxed.
-As soon as one anxious thought is resolved, another may appear about a different issue.’
+“People with GAD feel anxious most days and often struggle to remember the last time they felt relaxed.
+As soon as one anxious thought is resolved, another may appear about a different issue.”

-What are the types of anxiety disorders?
+What are the different types of anxiety disorder?

 - Post-traumatic stress disorder (PTSD)

-Signs and symptoms of anxiety disorder
+What are the signs and symptoms of an anxiety disorder?

 - Shortness of breath